HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Implementation Details and Analysis

 \section{Implementation Details and Analysis}

 \textbf{Stage I. } As mentioned in Sec 3.2, this stage does not require class labels for the images.
-To promote diversity, we use only the CLIP image encoder’s class token (dimension $1 \times 1024$) for a compact representation, aligning it with the CLIP text feature space via a single-head 5-layer Transformer block following the same settings in~\cite{Yang23PBE} that inject features into the diffusion process through cross-attention to replace the text feature in the original stable diffusion model.
+To promote diversity, we use only the CLIP image encoder’s class token (dimension $1 \times 1024$) for a compact representation, aligning it with the CLIP text feature space via a 5-layer fully connected MLP following the same settings in~\cite{Yang23PBE} that inject features into the diffusion process through cross-attention to replace the text feature in the original stable diffusion model.

 We choose Stable Diffusion V2.1~\citep{Rombach22ldm} as the base generator for the base generative model.
 We set the image resolution to $512\times512$.
 We choose the Adam optimizer and set the learning rate as $1\mathrm{e}{-5}$.
 During the training process, the pre-trained CLIP image encoder and SD V2.1 models are frozen, only the Transformer block for aligning features is trainable.
 Since the SD model is loaded during the training process, we use 2 $\times$ NVIDIA A800 (80GB) GPUs for training, and the batch size is selected as $24$ for each GPU.
 We train about $1\mathrm{e}{5}$ steps to get the model to converge on each dataset.